thomasbreydo/thomasbreydo/README.md

 ### Hi there 👋

-I'm an avid programmer interested in math, data science, and technology.
+I'm an avid programmer and CS enthusiast interested in math and technology.

 ### Data science 🧪